xurdee/googlemeetbot/README.md

 # Initial Steps

-  * In the credentials.txt file replace the <username> and <password> with your gmailid and password.
+  * In the credentials.txt file replace 'your email' and 'your password' with your gmailid and password.

   * In the constants.py replace the url meet with the meeting id.